kwakdev/ContactList/README.md

 ## Upcoming Updates

-### 1. Implemting Calls
+### 1. Implementing Calls ✅Implemeted
-I am integrating the call indent to allow the user to make a call from the app.
+I am integrating the call intent to allow the user to make a call from the app.

 ## Contact